molgenis/capice/README.md

 --custom "<path/to/gnomad.total.r2.1.1.sites.stripped.vcf.gz>,gnomAD,vcf,exact,0,AF,HN" \
 --dir_plugins <path to your VEP plugin directory>
 ```

+Note: Certain arguments might not be needed if training/predicting without using all possible features offered by CAPICE.

 Then you have to convert the VEP output to TSV using our own BCFTools script:
 `/scripts/convert_vep_vcf_to_tsv_capice.sh -i </path/to/vep_output.vcf.gz> -o </path/to/capice_input.tsv.gz>`